Kiosked/vulpes/README.md

 const autoArchiveHelper = new AutoArchiveHelper({
     checkInterval: ms("15m"), // default: 10 minutes
     archivePeriod: ms("1m"), // default: 2 weeks
+    deletePeriod: ms("2w"), // default: 1 week
     queryLimit: 100 // default: 50 (max jobs per query to check for archiving) });
 service.use(autoArchiveHelper);
 ```

+The archive helper supports deleting jobs after a period.
+The `deletePeriod` option is the time _after archiving_ where jobs can then be deleted.
+When a job has stopped, the duration of `archivePeriod` _and_ `deletePeriod` is the time before the job is completely removed from the service.

 ### Shutdown